Laredo Sector Texas

 History of the Laredo Sector Headquarters

-There have been many changes to station locations and sector boundaries due to enforcement needs and the creation or closing of other sectors.
-The first sector headquarters in Laredo was set up in the dwelling of Mortimar Hanson, the first Chief Patrol Inspector.
+There have been many changes to station locations and Sector boundaries due to enforcement needs and the creation or closing of other Sectors.
+The first Laredo Sector headquarters was set up at the dwelling of Mortimar Hanson, who was the first Chief Patrol Inspector.
 This temporary arrangement lasted until the latter part of 1924 when the Headquarters Station was moved to a residential establishment on Meadow Avenue, where it remained until 1926.
 At that time, another residence on Poggenpohl Street was also converted.
-In 1944, Laredo Sector Headquarters was again moved to the old Reuthinger home on Callaghan Street.
-In 1956, quarters of the Old Fort McIntosh were occupied.
-Sector headquarters offices were located in the old hospital (in Old Fort McIntosh), where Support activities, Supply Department, Radio Communications, Electronics, and Vehicle Maintenance were housed in modified structures along the reservation.
+In 1944, Laredo Sector Headquarters was again moved to the old Reuthinger home on Callaghan Street until 1956, when the living quarters of the Old Fort McIntosh were used.
+Sector headquarters offices were located in the old hospital (in Old Fort McIntosh), where support activities, Supply Department, Radio Communications, Electronics, and Vehicle Maintenance were housed in modified structures along the reservation.

-In June 1970, the sector headquarters and the Laredo Station moved to a new location on Del Mar Boulevard just east of Interstate Highway 35.
+In June 1970, the Sector headquarters and the Laredo Station moved to 207 W. Del Mar Boulevard in Laredo, Texas.
 The Laredo Station was complete with a detention cell and a Sector Communications Center.
-The sector automotive repair facility, radio repair, car wash, truck storage and indoor pistol range were located in a separate building on the premises.
-The indoor pistol range was never completed and the area was utilized for storage.
+The Sector automotive repair facility, radio repair, car wash, truck storage and indoor pistol range were located in a separate building on the premises.
+An indoor pistol range was never completed and the area was utilized for storage.
 A building on the eastern perimeter of the complex provided covered parking for 26 vehicles.
 It also provided a storage area and was the location of the air conditioner compressor units.

 In 1997, the Sector headquarters complex was remodeled.
 The remodeling included additional offices, restrooms, and a lunchroom area to accommodate the increasing support staff.
 During the remodeling process, Sector headquarters was temporarily housed in a lease facility across Del Mar Boulevard until the project was completed.

-The Laredo Sector management staff consists of Chief Patrol Agent Mario Martinez, Deputy Chief Jason D. Owens, three Division Chiefs, one Executive Officer, one ACCT Director, and seven Assistant Chief Patrol Agents.
+The Laredo Sector management staff consists of Chief Patrol Agent Felix Chavez, Deputy Chief Patrol Agent Joel Martinez, three Division Chiefs, one Executive Officer, one ACCT Director, three Mission Readiness Directors, and seven Assistant Chief Patrol Agents.

 Chief Patrol Agent: Matthew J. Hudak